Men’s Purity Weekend

 · In order to succeed in anything, one needs a wild streak, in the positive sense.
 He who lacks this wild streak can become neither a hero or a Saint.
 The heart must become uncalculating.

-· Water, not blood, flows through people’s veins.
+· Water, not blood, flows through people’s veins. …they are used to an easy life.

 · The warrior takes joy in the fact that he is dying so that others don’t have to.